 After leukemia is diagnosed and tests have been done to determine its type, your child’s cancer care team will discuss the treatment options with you.
 The most important factor in choosing a treatment is the type of leukemia, but other factors also play a role.

 The main treatment for childhood leukemia is chemotherapy.
-Other treatments such as surgery and radiation therapy may be used in special circumstances.
+For some children with higher risk leukemias, high-dose chemotherapy may be given along with a stem cell transplant.
+Other treatments such as targeted drugs, surgery, and radiation therapy may be used in special circumstances.

-It's also important to ask the cancer care team about any side effects your child might develop as a result of the treatment.
+It’s important to ask the cancer care team about any side effects your child might develop as a result of the treatment.
 They can tell you about common side effects, how long they might last, and how serious they might be.
-Many parents find it helpful to bring a note pad or tape recorder for the doctor's discussion of their child's leukemia.

 The next few sections have general comments about types of treatments used for childhood leukemia.
 This is followed by a discussion of the typical treatment approaches based on the type of leukemia.